apache/tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 In the DNNL example, we implemented two patterns with different names so that we can easily recognize them in the codegen.
 Note that the patterns are implemented in the Relay pattern language.
 You can follow [this tutorial](https://tvm.apache.org/docs/langref/relay_pattern.html) to learn how to write your own patterns.

-With the pattern table, we can them use a Relay pass to perform the transformation from
+With the pattern table, we can then use a Relay pass to perform the transformation from

 ```
 %1 = nn.conv2d(%data, %weight, ...)